This post may contain affiliate links, from which we earn an income.

 Are you planning to rent a car in Romania?
-As one of the largest car hire aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best rental car prices, which benefits you when you’re planning your Wild Atlantic Way drive.
+As one of the largest car hire aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best rental car prices, which benefits you when you’re planning your Transfagarasan drive.

 For a real adventure, hire a motorhome or campervan in Romania.
-We recommend Auto Europe for their large range of fully equipped vehicles, competitive pricing, and great customer service.
+We recommend Motorhome Republic, an aggregate booking site who pull together all the best deals from a number of rental agencies, to offer you a wide choice of options alongside an excellent English speaking expert motorhome Concierge Team.
 Use the Park4Night app to find overnight spots and campsites along the highway.

 Transfagarasan Road Tours